jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - Add no sql to project setup
     - Play with AI crawler project
-        - Setup no sql DB
+        - Setup no sql DB infra
-            - Add infra
         - Add file storage
         - Setup async tasks
             - migrate hex lib into this repo